 Body Positivity vs Body Neutrality

 Over the last few years, there has been an outcry against fatphobia and a movement to love and support your body, called body positivity.
-Body positivity in it’s simplest terms is a movement that encourages young people to love and accept their body irrespective of how they look and reject social constructs on how a perfect body should look like.
+Body positivity in its simplest terms is a movement that encourages young people to love and accept their bodies irrespective of how they look and reject social constructs on how a perfect body should look like.
 The movement has created a safe space for not only those who struggle with body image issues but also those with disabilities.

 Thus, instead of body positivity, I try to follow body neutrality.

 Body neutrality is a fairly new movement that tells you to accept your body, for its capabilities and functions instead of for its appearance.
 The movement tells you that it’s fine to not love your body, appreciating it, and taking care of it is enough.

 Unlike body positivity, body neutrality does not focus on how good our body looks.
 It focuses on being able to acknowledge the wonders our bodies do for us, without reducing it to only its physical aesthetic.

 That’s what I try to do.
 But I appreciate my body for its capabilities and that’s why I try to stay healthy.